UPDATED: September 29, 2020

 “Live from Here” host Chris Thile shared, “ Though it turns out this past episode of Live From Here was our last new show, I know we’ll have many, many more music-filled evenings together by and by, and I’d like to propose a toast: to all you listeners out there.
 Thank you.
 It’s time for this noise-maker to follow your lead.”

-WSKG Classical has identified a pair of replacement programs.
-At 6:00 P.M., WSKG Classical will produce a ‘new music’ program, hosted by WSKG’s Dan Davis.
+WSKG Classical is airing a pair of replacement programs.
+At 6:00 P.M., WSKG Classical has a ‘new music’ program, hosted by WSKG’s Dan Davis.
 “It’s an opportunity,” said Charles Compton, who directs radio at WSKG.
 “For the first time in decades, we are free to create a local show for that Saturday evening time slot.”

 Another program undergoing profound change is “On Point.”
 Its producers at WBUR will convert it from a two hour call-in show to a one-hour interview program.

 “The new “On Point” will be designed to amplify host Meghna Chakrabarti’s magnificent on-air presence and her journalistic breadth and depth.
 Highly-produced.
 More narrative storytelling, defined by editorial rigor and coupled with the deep conversations that are On Point’s hallmark — the program will tackle the most consequential issues of our time,” wrote Margaret Low, Chief Executive Officer at WBUR.

 At WSKG, the new time for “On Point” will be weekdays at 8:00 p.m.
 By moving “On Point” into an evening time, Compton said listeners should have more time for its extended interviews.
 “During their busy, mid-morning hours,” he said, “most folks don’t have the time to listen longer than 10 to 15 minutes.”

 “Plus,” Compton said, “we can finally place a very popular public radio call-in show into our empty mid-morning time slot.”